rp-/just-kube-api/README.md

 # just-kube-api

-Start a local kubernetes control plain.
+Start a local kubernetes control plane.
 This can be used to test the Kubernetes API without spinning up a full cluster

 ## Usage